UNESCO World Heritage

 Day 4 – Ayutthaya – Chiang Rai – Ancient Sunrise + Wild White Temple

 This morning visit an old monastery with a giant interior seated Buddha where monks clean, adorn with silk, and pray.
 Photographers Choice follows, depending on time.
-It’s a 3 hour drive to the airport in Chiang Mai for our afternoon flight to the far north, and Chiang Rai.
-The oddly ornate white temple of Wat Rong Khun has to be seen to be believed!
+Return to Bangkok for the flight to Chiang Rai in the far north.
+The oddly ornate white temple of Wat Rong Khun has to be seen up close to be believed!

 Day 5 – Chiang Rai –Tribal Portraits & Remote Akha Village

 As travel photographers it’s sometimes necessary to capture key images in touristy locations.
 This morning’s portrait sessions with Padaung (brass neck rings) & others presents a great opportunity to see how David works the scene.
-Later visit a charming Akha village that never sees tourists!
-As honored guests, the afternoon’s photography will be followed by a dinner celebration with traditional song & dance.
-Overnight in village.
+Later visit a charming Akha village with fantastic high views and an afternoon’s photography in traditional Akha dress.

 Day 6 – Akha Village – Luang Prabang – Tribal Thailand to the Mekong

-Rare opportunity for sunrise photography around the mountain village as it comes to life.
-Then enjoy an authentic and healthy Akha breakfast with the villagers before saying our fond farewells and heading south for Chiang Mai and our flight to Luang Prabang in Laos.
-Golden hour free shoot in around a cluster of beautiful temples and monasteries before a glorious dinner overlooking the Mekong River.
+Awesome mountain sunrise followed by an authentic and healthy Akha breakfast before saying our fond farewells.
+The head for the airport and Luang Prabang in Laos.
+Afternoon golden hour free shoot in around a cluster of beautiful temples and monasteries before a glorious dinner overlooking the Mekong River.

 Day 7 – Luang Prabang – Sunrise Alms & Turquoise Waterfalls